 4. Accepts responsibility

-The successful self-directed learner embraces responsibility for doing the work of learning and doing it well
+The successful self-directed learner embraces responsibility for doing the work of self-directed learning and doing it well

 5. Views problems as challenges, not obstacles